 OKRs are one of the standard models of new management, leaving old systems like MBOs behind in favor of giving every individual meaning within their organization.

 For more about getting started with OKRs, the history of OKRs, and examples, check out objectives-key-results.com.

 If you don't have time to watch the video and just want the summary, here are the key points that Rick addresses.
 You'll notice that they're quite similar to Doerr's definitions of OKRs as well, hopefully making the transition for you easier:

-- Objectives are ambitious, and should feel somewhat uncomfortable
+- Objectives are ambitious and should embrace the uncomfortable feeling of risk.

-- Key Results are measurable; they should be easy to grade with a number (at Google we use a 0 – 1.0 scale to grade each key result at the end of a quarter, but you are free to use other metrics).
+- Key Results are measurable.
+They should be easy to grade with a number (Google uses a 0 – 1.0 scale to grade each Key Result at the end of a quarter, but you are free to use other metrics).

-- OKRs are public; everyone in the company should be able to see what everyone else is working on (and how they did in the past)
+- OKRs are transparent.
+Everyone in the company should be able to see what everyone else is working on (and how they did in the past).

-In addition, if you prefer the infographic format, we also have an "Introduction to OKR's" infographic / poster that explains history, some quotes from famous users and best practices.
+In addition, if you prefer the infographic format, we also have an "Introduction to OKR's" one that explains the history, provides some quotes from famous users, and offers OKR best practices.

 Here are more useful OKR materials: